 There are one-way routes for the winter garden, the river walk and the meadow.
 You'll find bottles of hand sanitizer you can use at key locations, as well as sinks for hand washing in the available toilets.

 If you’re showing any of the symptoms of coronavirus, or if you've been in contact with anyone that has the virus in the last 14 days, please don’t visit.

-Toilets - including access and baby change facilities - are available at the Welcome Centre, the lower corridor of the house, the Stables and the Kitchen Garden, on a one in/one out basis.
+Toilets - including access and baby change facilities - are available at the Welcome Centre and the Stables, on a one in/one out basis.
 These are sanitized at least three times a day by a professional cleaning company.